temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 ### Workflow implementation constraints

-Temporal uses the [Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to recover the state of a Workflow object including its threads and local variable values.
-In essence, every time a Workflow state is restored, its code is re-executed from the beginning.
-Note that, during replay, successfully executed Activities are not re-executed because their results are already recorded in the Event History of the Workflow Execution.

 The following constraints apply when writing Workflow Definitions:

 - Do not use mutable global variables in your Workflow implementations.